floookay/pluckey/README.md

 > What's next?

-An acrylic sandwich-style case variants.
+An acrylic sandwich-style case variant.
 I'm also thinking about making a pcb variant for low profile Choc switches with choc spacing.

 > What's the story behind the name?